Weather-related road and facility closures may change throughout the day.

 Please note that the park's backcountry is managed as a natural area where the forces of nature determine trail conditions.
 The following list includes some conditions that the park is currently aware of.
 However, hikers may encounter trail conditions not listed below that require caution.
 Be prepared for swollen streams, bridge washouts, downed trees, and trail erosion when hiking in the park's backcountry.

-• Boat shuttles to and from Hazel Creek when lake levels are low are from the Ollie Cove Trailhead on the Hazel Creek embayment.
+Boat shuttles to and from Hazel Creek when lake levels are low are from the Ollie Cove Trailhead on the Hazel Creek embankment.
 Ask the shuttle service about this when making a reservation to be dropped or picked up.
 This is due to a bridge that is out of service on Hazel Creek and adds about 1/2 mile to the hike.
-Ollie Cove Trail is new - trail signs are in place to direct you from the Hazel Creek Trail and Lakeshore Trail intersection to Ollie Cove Trail that is one mile east on Lakeshore Trail from Hazel Creek.
+Trail signs are in place to direct you from the Hazel Creek Trail and Lakeshore Trail intersection to Ollie Cove Trail that is one mile east on Lakeshore Trail from Hazel Creek.

 Cave and Mine Shaft Closure